MicrosoftDocs/defender-docs/defender-office-365/submissions-admin.md

 **Notes**:

 - User reported messages that are sent to Microsoft only or to Microsoft and the [reporting mailbox](submissions-user-reported-messages-custom-mailbox.md) appear on the **User reported** tab.
 Although these messages have already been reported to Microsoft, administrators should review and resubmit user submissions as admin submissions.

-When admins submit messages or sends user report to Microsoft for analysis, we do the following checks:
+Following checks are done when admin makes a submission which have been explained in this section.[Admin-Submission](##When admins submit messages or sends user report to Microsoft for analysis, we do the following checks:)

-  - **Email authentication check** (email messages only): Whether email authentication passed or failed when it was delivered.

-  - **Policy hits**: Information about any policies or overrides that might have allowed or blocked the incoming email into the organization, thus overriding our filtering verdicts.

-  - **Payload reputation/detonation**: Up-to-date examination of any URLs and attachments in the message.

-  - **Grader analysis**: Review done by human graders to confirm whether or not messages are malicious.

 - User reported messages that are sent only to the reporting mailbox appear on the **User reported** tab with the **Result** value **Not Submitted to Microsoft**.
 Admins should report these messages to Microsoft for analysis.